michaelmcandrew/civicrm-user-guide-gitbook/advanced-configuration/searching.md

 easily answered using **Advanced Search** or **Search Builder.**

-Go to **Search** > **Custom Search** in the navigation menu and look at the list of available custom searches.****These customized searches have been written by members of the CiviCRM community to meet their own needs, and then contributed back to the community to share with others who need the same or similar custom searches.
+Go to **Search** > **Custom Search** in the navigation menu and look at the list of available custom searches.These customized searches have been written by members of the CiviCRM community to meet their own needs, and then contributed back to the community to share with others who need the same or similar custom searches.
 It's worth spending some